 Aprianingsih said she was a bit taken aback by the Midwestern winters when she arrived here just under three years ago, but she also was relieved to discover her initial concerns about being Muslim at a Catholic school were unfounded.

 She had to make allowances for diet and was taken by surprise when someone expected her to be able to explain the motivation of a Muslim terrorist whose arrest made news.
 Still, Aprianingsih said, "I didn't have any problem with my religion.
 I found tolerance here.
 Most people didn't know I was a Muslim."

 She discovered the St. Ambrose grading system was a bit more stringent than those she knew in her homeland.
 And she said the English she learned by watching those American movies she loved as a child wasn't quite up to academic standards.
 "Here there are no sub-titles," she said.
 "I had to adjust."

 She handled the academic challenges just fine and said a penchant among St. Ambrose faculty to encourage students in multiple ways helped to boost her self-esteem.

 "My experience in the classroom here is that every student has a right to say what they think," she said.
 "That's a good thing for me."

 Aprianingsih wants to be precisely that kind of encouraging teacher when she begins her role as a lecturer in the School of Business and Management at the Institut Teknologi Bandung in February.

-MORE LIKE THIS:AmbroseZine, Center for International Education, College of Business, Doctor of Business Administration , For Alumni, For Faculty and Staff, For Parents, For Prospective Graduate Students, For the Media, International Student Services
+MORE LIKE THIS:AmbroseZine, Center for International Education, College of Business, Doctor of Business Administration , For Alumni, For Parents, For Prospective Graduate Students, International Student Services